kam800/MachObfuscator/README.md

   -m mangler_key,
   --mangler mangler_key   select mangler to generate obfuscated symbols

+  --skip-symbols-from-sources PATH
+                          Don't obfuscate all the symbols found in PATH (searches for all nested *.[hm] files).
+                          This option can be used multiple times to add multiple paths.
+  --skip-symbols-from-list PATH
+                          Don't obfuscate all the symbols from the list in PATH (symbols need to be new-line separated).
+This option can be used multiple times to add multiple lists. `strings` output can be used as a symbols list.

 Development options:
   --xx-no-analyze-dependencies       do not analyze dependencies --xx-dump-metadata                 dump ObjC metadata of images being obfuscated